 In the 4th century, the Greeks and Romans were using this metal for pipes, art and residential development.
 The lead did not corrode like iron and steel when in contact with water and it did not require protective paint.
 When air combines with the metal, its oxides the lead which appeared to be a dull grey colour (pewter).
 Underneath the film, it was a bright shiny bluish-white metal.

 Throughout history, there were multiple times that people were just poisoning themselves with lead.
 People would have had undiagnosed nerve illnesses, severe headaches, kidney problems, blood pressure problems, pains and death.
-The lead would get stored within bones and teeth that accumulates over time.
+The lead would get stored within bones and teeth that accumulate over time.
 The lead would affect people differently because of age or usage.
 In children, the lead would affect their body development.
-Lead is extremely harmful to children and it can cause in children lowered mental capacity and IQ.
+Lead is extremely harmful to children and it can cause lowered mental capacity and IQ.
 They would get lead poisoning from contact with lead either from touch, inhalation or digestion.
 Lead poisoning is completely preventable.

 The lead was usually used as a base coat and/or an accent colour in paintings.
-Painters would use the white to create more vibrant paintings.
+Painters would use lead white paint to create more vibrant paintings.
 Lead white was used in multiple types of artworks from the 4th to 19th century.
-Painters would use this metal to crate vibrant whites for their works.
+Painters would use this metal to create vibrant whites for their works.
 Lead has compounds that are very dense in colour.
 They are also durable and reliable as a compound to use to paint a variety of things.
 The red and yellow oxidations of lead were used for decoration purposes but the white lead made a very durable white paint that has been purposely exploited throughout history.
 This has been manufactured by the ancient Greeks, Romans and Chinese.
 This white is used so often because of the ease of use when applying the paint onto items.
 Some might find it smooth and blends well with other colours for gradations and colour combinations.
 Others might like the colour of white lead gives.

 The lead was treated in the stacking process.
 This was also called the Dutch process after the country of origin, Holland.
-This was the metal placed in earthen pots with vinegar, stacked with natural products (cow waste, bark or leaves) to fermentation from a month.
+This was the metal placed in earthen pots with vinegar, stacked with natural products (cow waste, bark or leaves) to fermentation for a month.
 The lead would be covered with a copper crust on top of the lead then scraped off to produce the compound colour known as Flake White.
 This was a warm white pigment that dried quickly and importantly was available and very durable.

 Cremitz white is made with lead carbonates and blended with safflower oil.
 It dries slower but has less of a tendency to yellow.
 It can be used for sculptural effects but is terrible for underpainting because it will crack and distort over time.
 This type of paint has a stringy consistency.
 Cremitz white was a favourite white for painters in the Renaissance era.
 The paint originally came from Kormeriz, a Slovak town under the Hapsburgs.

-Painter’s started to develop an illness called painter’s colic (lead colic) which is now known as severe lead poisoning.
+Painters started to develop an illness called painter’s colic (lead colic) which is now known as severe lead poisoning.
 The painters would have convulsions, shaking and coughing based on being around their work.
 The diagnoses of painter’s colic were neurosis, paralysis, convulsions, lesions and mania.
 They would also feel intestinal pains and spasms.
 Death seldom happened if treated.
 The effects of lead and other heavy metals were known to practitioners and their analyses of symptoms were well documented as debilitating lead poisoning.
-Artists and house painters would contract this disease from lead by using the paint in unsafe conditions and in frequent matters.
-The treatments of painter’s colic until the 1880’s were narcotics, alcohol and purgatives.
+Artists and house painters would contract this disease from lead by using the paint in unsafe conditions and infrequent matters.
+The treatments of painter’s colic until the 1880s were narcotics, alcohol and purgatives.